dev-0x0/pyfi/README.md

 **Read disclaimer and warnings below before using this tool**

 Default operation:
-- Enumerates local wireless access points and sniffs for connected clients
+- Enumerates local wireless access points and sniffs for connected clients on all channels
+- Selects most powerful wireless interface if one is not specified

 Additional options:
 - Allow for deauthentication of clients from a specified wireless access point